CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 ```bash
 job_sp TILE_ID -j 64
 ```
-which pastes previously obtained information into a 'final' catalogue via `make_cat`.
+which pastes previously obtained information into a _final_ shape catalogue via `make_cat`.
 This includes galaxy detection and basic measurement parameters, the PSF model at galaxy positions, the spread-model classification, and the shape measurement.